 The Indian painting section of the auction is highlighted by a very important discovery of a previously unrecorded work by the master Indian artist Bagta (fl.
 1761-1814).
 This portrait of the imposing figure of Rawat Gokal Das celebrating 'holi' with his consorts is dated 1808 and measures 16 x 22 inches (pre-sale est. $30,000-$50,000).
 Bagta was featured in the landmark exhibition which opened at the Museum Rietberg, Zurich and is currently on display at the Metropolitan Museum of Art, New York 'Wonder of the Age, Master Painters of India, 1100-1900.'

 Another fine Indian painting in the auction shows the same scene, a ruler celebrating holi from the classic late Mughal school of Lucknow.
-Here Mirza Muhammad Azam Shah is shown with his courtiers who are bedecked in splendid textiles on a terrace caked in colored powder (pre-sale est. $12,000-$18,000).
+Here Mirza Muhammad Azam Shah is shown with his courtiers who are bedecked in splendid textiles on a terrace caked in coloured powder (pre-sale est. $12,000-$18,000).

 This Indian, Himalayan and Southeast Asian Art auction will be on preview at the New York headquarters of Bonhams from March 15-19.
-The sale's illustrated catalog will be available online in the preceding weeks, for review and purchase at www.bonhams.com.
+The sale's illustrated catalogue will be available online in the preceding weeks, for review and purchase at www.bonhams.com.

 Julie Saunders Guinta